Mormon women and the priesthood

 (Fiona and Terryl Givens, The God Who Weeps, p.
 105)

 That Divine nature is love and charity.
 It can be achieved without being ordained to the priesthood.
-I believe that endowed women have priesthood keys personally — but they do not hold priesthood offices.
+I believe that endowed women have been given priesthood keys.
 Women cannot dispense the priesthood as men, but women can be endowed with power in the priesthood.
 What exactly does that mean?
 Perhaps this is what we should learn.
+Joseph Smith taught that the temple was necessary, for men (and women) to receive all the keys:

 As a woman, what do I want to attain?